-When many businesses first start looking at cloud solutions, they look at the big picture – the advantages of the platform itself.
-But once you’ve made the decision to switch to the cloud, there’s a new question to consider – should you be using public cloud services, or private cloud services.
+When many businesses first start looking at cloud solutions, they look at the big picture.
+They think of the advantages of the platform itself.
+But once you’ve made the decision to switch to the cloud, there’s a new question to consider.
+Should you be using public cloud services, or private cloud services?
 Each offer their own advantages, and have their own drawbacks.
 In this article, we’re going to delve into the nitty gritty of public cloud vs. private cloud and see what sets the two platforms apart.

 What is Public Cloud?

 When most people think of cloud services, they think of Public Cloud solutions.
-They are the most common and readily available, are quick and easy to access, and are low-cost, making them some of the most popular options for businesses to use.
+They are the most common and readily available.
+They’re quick and easy to access.
+And, perhaps most importantly, they are low-cost.
+These factors make them some of the most popular options for businesses to use.